-- [1 The indicator bacteria for freshwater is E. coli and for saltwater is Enterococci.
-The indicator bacteria for Segment 1412 is Enterococci.] - [2 The critical low-flow for the South Llano River portion of Segment 1415 is calculated according to §307.8(a)(2)(B) of this title.] - [3 The critical low-flow for the South Concho River portion of Segment 1424 is calculated according to §307.8(a)(2)(B) of this title.] - [4 The aquifer protection use applies to the contributing, recharge, and transition zones of the Edwards Aquifer.] - The aquifer protection reach of Segment 1427 is assigned the following criteria: 50 mg/L for Cl-1, 50 mg/L for SO4-2, 400 mg/L for TDS.] - Dissolved oxygen criterion of 6.0 mg/L only applies at stream flows greater than or equal to 150 cfs as measured at USGS Gauging Station 08158000 located in Travis County upstream from US Highway 183.
-A dissolved oxygen criterion of 5.0 mg/L applies to stream flows less than 150 cfs and greater than or equal to the 7Q2 for the segment.] - [7 While Segment 1429 exhibits quality characteristics that would make it suitable for primary recreation, the use is prohibited by local regulation for reasons unrelated to water quality.] - [8 The critical low-flow for Segment 1430 is calculated according to §307.8(a)(2)(A) of this title.]
+- The indicator bacteria for freshwater is E. coli and for saltwater is Enterococci.
+The indicator bacteria for Segment 1412 is Enterococci. - [2 The critical low-flow for the South Llano River portion of the segment is calculated according to §307.8(a)(2)(B) of this title.] - [3 The critical low-flow for the South Concho River portion of the segment is calculated according to §307.8(a)(2)(B) of this title.] - [4 The aquifer protection use applies to the contributing, recharge, and transition zones of the Edwards Aquifer. - [5 The aquifer protection reach is assigned the following criteria: 50 mg/L for Cl-1, 50 mg/L for SO4-2, 400 mg/L for TDS.]

+- Dissolved oxygen criterion of 6.0 mg/L only applies at stream flows greater than or equal to 150 cfs as measured at USGS Gauging Station 08158000 located in Travis County upstream from US Highway 183.
+A dissolved oxygen criterion of 5.0 mg/L applies to stream flows less than 150 cfs and greater than or equal to the 7Q2 for the segment.] - [7 While the segment exhibits quality characteristics that would make it suitable for primary recreation, the use is prohibited by local regulation for reasons unrelated to water quality.] - [8 The critical low-flow is calculated according to §307.8(a)(2)(A) of this title.]